iSOLveIT/Linked-Data-Patterns/docs/source/chapters/chapter_5/index.rst

 data extraction.
 Creating a useful view over one or more resources in a graph, e.g. to drive a user interface.
-There are a number of different partitioning mechanisms that can be used and these are covered in the `Bounded Description <bounded-description.html>`__ pattern described in the next chapter.
+There are a number of different partitioning mechanisms that can be used and these are covered in the :ref:`Bounded-Description <bounded-description>` pattern described in the next chapter.

 A very important reason for wanting to partition a graph